 A leader – there he is, in the middle of the park, sitting on a horse with a pigeon perched on his hat.
 Too often when we picture a leader, this is the image we see.
 But, what should we see?

 Who should we see when we think of a leader?
 We should think of those people that dared to forge a new path, challenge us to be better versions of ourselves, look objectively at our strengths, weaknesses, flaws, and mistakes and make us want to do better.
 We should think of those people that didn’t just “do” for us but encouraged, threatened, mandated or coached us to do that hard thing or make that difficult decision.
 We should think of those people that helped us become better at our job or clearly defined an escape strategy from a job or a position that was not a good fit.

-Leaders have the courage to make hard decisions, take on the tough coaching challenges with fellow employees including their boss, to stand up for what is right and proper, to challenge mediocrity and complacency and to continuously drive for excellence.
+Leaders dare to make hard decisions, take on the tough coaching challenges with fellow employees including their boss, to stand up for what is right and proper, to challenge mediocrity and complacency and to drive for excellence continually.

 Some of the best leaders I have worked for included people that laid me off, reassigned me, demoted me, pointed out my flaws and behaviors that were causing me or my work harm, that inspired me to want and expect more from myself and gave me the courage and freedom to take risks and make hard decisions.

-Leadership is not a just a title, a role, an office or a horse.
+Leadership is not just a title, a role, an office or a horse.
 A leader is a person that through their actions and conversations with others make their work and relationships better.